JerryGarcia/Google-Apps-Script-Solutions/README.md

-# Google Apps Script Soluitions
+# Google Apps Script Solutions

 Most of these scripts were written before V8 so they may need some updating.